 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different issue.
+If it doesn’t smell like rotten eggs, you probably have a different challenge.

 It’s also possible that a tiny creature navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and remove the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.